John D. Spreckels: Entrepreneur beginnings

-The shipping and passenger line of this enterprise was the Oceanic Steamship Company, which was founded by J.D.
+The shipping and passenger line of this enterprise was the Oceanic Steamship Company, founded by J.D.
 Spreckels in 1881.
-Its inaugural service was between California and Hawaii and, later, also from California to Australia, New Zealand, Samoa and Tahiti.
-The various of the lines’ ships transported passengers, sugar and/or other food cargoes and provided mail service.
-For decades, the company provided the only mail service between the U.S. and Australia and New Zealand.
-The Oceanic ships that transported mail to Australia and New Zealand were the Alameda (3000 horsepower plant), Mariposa (3000 horsepower plant), the steamer Zealandia, the Sierra, the Sonoma and the Ventura.
-The Australia provided a 33-day direct mail service to Tahiti.
-In 1926 Oceanic became a subsidiary of Matson Navigation Company, a company which J.D.’s father—Claus Spreckels—had early financed.
+Its inaugural service was between California and Hawaii, and later from California to Australia, New Zealand, Samoa and Tahiti.
+The ships transported passengers, sugar, freight, and provided mail service.
+In 1926, Oceanic became a subsidiary of Matson Navigation Company.
+Prior to its becoming associated with Matson, Oceanic owned a fleet of at least 17 ships.

-Prior to its becoming associated with Matson, Oceanic had under J.D.’s control owned a total 17 ships, which were the iron ship Alameda, the wood schooner Anna (1881), the iron steamer Australia (1875), the wood brigantine Claus Spreckels (1879), the wood brigantine Consuelo (1880), the wood brigantine Emma Augusta (1867), the wood brigantine John D. Spreckels (1880), the iron ship Mariposa (1883), the two mast schooner Rosario (1879), the wood brigantine Salina, the passenger ship Sierra (1900), the passenger liner Sonoma (1900), the Suez (1876), the Ventura (1900), the wood brigantine W.H.
-Dimond (1881), the wood brigantine William G. Irwin (1881), and the Zealandia (1875).

 In October 1877, John Diedrich Spreckels married Lillie Siebein (1855–1924) in Hoboken, New Jersey, and together they had four children: Grace (1878–1937), Lillie (1880–1965), John (1882–1921), and Claus (1888–1935).
 They first lived in the Kingdom of Hawaii and then in San Francisco.
-In 1887, Spreckels visited San Diego on his yacht Lurline to stock up on supplies.
+In 1887, Spreckels visited San Diego on his yacht Lurline to take on supplies.
 Impressed by the real estate boom then taking place, he invested in the construction of a wharf and coal bunkers at the foot of Broadway (then called "D" Street).
-That boom ended soon but Spreckels' interest in San Diego would last for the rest of his life.
+That boom soon ended, but Spreckels's interest in San Diego would last for the rest of his life.

 He acquired control of the Coronado Beach Company, Hotel del Coronado and Coronado Tent City; he bought the San Diego street railway system, changing it from horse power to electricity, in 1892.
 Hotel del Coronado was owned by the Coronado Beach Company which was originally capitalized with US$3 million.
 At the time of capitalization the original company directors were E.S.
 Babcock, John D. Spreckels, Captain Charles T. Hinde, H.W.
 Mallett, and Giles Kellogg.
 The Coronado Beach Company was responsible for numerous other investments in the Coronado, California, area.
-Before investing in the Coronado Beach Company, Spreckels waited for his close friend—Captain Charles T. Hinde—to join him.
+Before investing in the Coronado Beach Company, Spreckels waited for his close friend Captain Hinde to join him.
 They jointly invested and managed new businesses.